training at home has it's benefits and conveniences; there can be a few limits or restrictions to training at home as

 Next: It's important for this area or room to have atmosphere, it should be painted a color that is inspirational, or that naturally agrees with your motivational thought template.

 Also, have a well lit room on a dimmer switch in the room, so you can control the lighting in it.

 Many don't always understand the importance of lighting and the shadows it reflects or casts, lighting plays a big part in the relation it how it makes us look and feel.

 Add a decent mirror to your gym room, it doesn’t have to be huge or anything just enough to clearly see yourself in, something 2’ x 3’ to start with.
-Something like this can easily be found in neighborhood garage sales etc.
+Something like this can easily be found in neighbourhood garage sales etc.

 The mirror should replace the weigh-scale that you may have used in the past.
 You now use the mirror and adjust lighting accordingly, to help you assess changes in physique, and keep training form in check.

 If you live in an apartment, townhouse or condo or too close to others to have your music loud enough to enjoy and motivate you, use your iPod or MP3 player.

 Remember the place you pick for your own home gym, should include your creative and imaginative ideas, while being careful with your money.
 Make your gym become a place you want to spend time in.